 The monitoring system consists of an underwater network of color wide-field cameras.
 An underwater hub at the role of a node allows the develop-ment of the network and the supply of electrical power, which is transmit-ted from shore.
 Each camera is enclosed in a purpose-built underwater housing, together with its multitasking computing unit, lens wiper and motor as well as monitoring electronics.

-Additionally NOUS can be equipped with cameras for day and night (IR), led lights, temperature measurement sensor, hydrophone for acoustic data, etc.
+Additionally NOUS can be equipped with cameras for day and night (IR), led lights, laser, temperature measurement sensor, hydrophone for acoustic data, etc.

 Electrical power supply comes from a solar power station equipped with photovoltaic panels, batteries and power electronics, customized to meet requirements of subsystems.